piglesiastecnologia/php-assignment-bladeinsight/README.md

 ## Installation
-For running this project, you need to install `php-assignment` library before.
-It can be done by two different methods:
+For running this project, you need to install `php-assignment` library and the dependencies.
+It can be done by this methods:

 ### 1. Clone the repo